Learn how to make a promotional video with Rotor to increase fan engagement when dropping a new release and so much more.

 - Add/Remove Text Background Colour

-There are also two style options: one for normal text and one for cutout text.
-Cutout shows your video through the text and blacks everything else out (it’s quite cool, try it!).
+To the right above your preview you’ll see two style options: Normal and Mask.
+Use Mask when you want to show your video through the lettering and black everything else out (it’s quite cool, try it!).

 So, what are you waiting for?
-Get creating your promotional video with Rotor video here!
+Start creating your promotional videos with Rotor video today!